woman in striped chair

 sugar & spice, & everything striped

-How to Design a Beautiful Wet Bar with Sink: A Wet Bar Makeover
+How to Design a Beautiful Wet Bar with a Sink

-Get tips on how to design a stunning wet bar with sink.
-Plus, see the amazing before and after!
+Get tips on how to design a stunning wet bar with a sink, plus see the before and after of our wet bar makeover.

 BEFORE: